microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 ## Open a GitHub repository

-The first think you'll need is to open a GitHub repository.
+The first thing you'll need is to open a GitHub repository.
 There are multiple ways of opening a repository.
 In this section you'll see two different ways you can open a repository so that you can start working on changes.

-### With the editor
+### 1. With the editor

 Use the editor itself to open a remote repository.
 If you go to [VSCode.dev](https://vscode.dev) you will see an _"Open Remote Repository"_ button: